railsrumble/railsrumble.github.com/rules.markdown

 ### Ruby on Rails

 All applications must be built using [Ruby on Rails](http://rubyonrails.org) or other [Rack](http://rack.rubyforge.org)-based Ruby web frameworks.
 No substitutes!
-If in doubt about whether your chosen framework qualifies, feel free to contact us and ask at [organizers@railsrumble.com](mailto:organizers@railsrumble.com).
+If in doubt about whether your chosen framework qualifies, feel free to [contact us](http://railsrumble.com/contact).

 ### 48 Hours